jurader/irt_pystan_numpyro/README.md

 # Author of source code
-The source code is written by the following authors.
+The source code of this repository is written by the following authors.

 * Mizuho Nishio (Kobe University and Kyoto University)
 * Eiji Ota (Futaba Numerical Technologies)